maheshyaddanapudi/conductor-ng-ui/README.md

     Note: If you are using Conductor Boot instead of pure conductor, then the userinfo url will http://<<conductor_server_url>>/userinfo .
 Here the conductor_server_url refers to the base url and not the API endpoint.

+#### Note: To avoid CORS issue while running on local host, open chrom with disabled security.
+Example (For Mac) is as below and should be similar on other OS too.

+	open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security

+### Application URLs

+	http://localhost - To access Angular Web UI.

 ## Run Conductor NG UI : Docker Compose

     1) A simple setup